The Miller's Tale: Synopsis

 That same night, Absolon comes to the house and begs Alisoun to kiss him.
 At first she refuses, but Absolon persists, so she offers him one quick kiss.
 Instead of presenting her lips to Absolon, though, she sticks her backside out the bedroom's "shot-window" (privy vent), and Absolon kisses her "ers" (arse) in the dark.
 Angry at being fooled, Absolon gets a red-hot coulter from the blacksmith, with which he intends to burn Alisoun in revenge.
 He returns with it to the window and knocks again, promising Alisoun a gold ring in exchange for a kiss.
-This time, Nicholas, having gotten up to relieve himself anyway, sticks his buttocks out to get in on the joke and farts thunderously in Absolon's face.
+This time, Nicholas, having gotten up anyway to relieve himself, sticks his buttocks out to get in on the joke and farts thunderously in Absolon's face.
 Absolon thrusts the coulter "amidst the ers" of Nicholas who cries out for "Water!" to assuage the pain.

 The screams wake John who, hearing the cries of "water!", thinks "Nowel's flood" (the unlettered carpenter confuses "Noe" (Noah) with "Nowel" (Christmas)) is upon them and cuts the rope attaching his tub to the ceiling.
 He crashes to the floor, breaking his arm, and the townspeople, hearing the noise, rush to the scene.
-Upon hearing Nicholas' and Alisoun's version of events, they laugh at poor John and consider him mad.
+Upon hearing Nicholas's and Alisoun's version of events, they laugh at poor John and consider him mad.
 The tale ends: "Thus, swyved was this carpenteris wyf, / For al his kepyng and his jalousye, / And Absolon hath kist hir nether ye, / And Nicholas is scalded in the towte.
 This tale is doon, and God save al the rowte!"